Music City Facts and Trivia

 In 1941, Nashville was granted the first FM-broadcasting license in the U.S. and Music City became the first to enjoy static-free radio.

-Nashville is known worldwide as “Music City” because WSM radio announcer David Cobb referred to Nashville with that nickname in 1950 on Red Foley’s NBC radio broadcast.
+The first known mention of Nashville's "Music City" nickname came in the 1800s, when upon playing for the Queen of England, the queen stated Nashville's Fisk Jubilee Singers must come from the “Music City.”
+Decades later, WSM radio announcer David Cobb referred to Nashville with that nickname in 1950 on Red Foley’s NBC radio broadcast.

 The Hermitage Hotel, which has hosted several political and entertainment figures including John F. Kennedy, Franklin D. Roosevelt, Bette Davis, and Al Capone since it opened its doors in 1910, is the only Five-Star, Five Diamond property in the state of Tennessee.